learn-co-curriculum/uci-mod-3-music-library-cli/README.md

 Once the basic module structure is good to go, it's time to code our two class methods again:

 * Implement a generic `#find_by_name` method that uses the `.all` method defined by the class to find an instance of the class by name.
 * Implement a generic `#find_or_create_by_name` method that uses the `.all` method defined by the class to find an instance of the class by name and to create a new instance if a match is not found.
 * Add this module to your `Genre` and `Artist` class.

 ## `MusicImporter`

 Create a `MusicImporter` class that works with your `Song`, `Genre`, and `Artist` objects to import a directory of MP3 files.
 This class will have the following methods:

 * `#initialize` accepts a file path to a directory of MP3 files.
 * `#files` returns all of the imported filenames.
 * `.import` imports all of the files from the library, instantiating a new `Song` object for each file.

 In addition, add the following pair of methods to your `Song` class:

 * `.new_from_filename`, which instantiates a new `Song` object based on a provided filename.
 * `.create_from_filename`, which does the same thing as `.new_from_filename`
     but also saves the newly-created song to the `@@all` class variable.

-## It's CLI time!
+## It's CLI Time

 Congrats!
 You've done the heavy lifting.
 Now let's wrap it all up in a simple CLI so that users can actually interact with our code.
 Create a `MusicLibraryController` class that:

 * Upon initialization, accepts an optional path to the library of MP3 files, defaulting to `./db/mp3s/`.
 It should then instantiate a `MusicImporter` object, which it will use to import songs from the specified library.
 * Has a `#call` method that starts the CLI and prompts the user for input.
   Read the tests carefully for specifics.

 Have fun!